 (25) Chile (1) – Peace and prosperity in northern Chile: After 36 hours on the train from Bolivia we had a belated arrival in a country very unlike its neighbours to the east and north.
 We went about with the usual money exchanging activity, and visited the world’s largest mine.

 (26) Chile (2) – We had some relaxing days in the capital of Chile: It was a wonderful city, much to see and with lovely summer weather.

 (27) Chile (3) – The Lake District: Moving south from Santiago to the Lake District, an active volcano and a vacation within the vacation.

 (28) Chile (4) – The German South: We are taking a closer look at the towns, lakes and islands in the German south.

 (29) Chile (5) – The Central Parts: Back to central Chile for the last two weeks before the long way home from South America.

 (30) Chile (6) – Impressions: Finally in this diary from Chile I will, as before, try to write down a few summarising views and impressions from what we experienced during our 43 days in Chile.

 In South America we visited ten of UNESCO’s World Heritage Sites.
-I am posting separate articles on all my visited sites, introduced here.
+I have posted separate articles on all my visited sites, introduced here.

 This copy of The South American Handbook was our invaluable source of information throughout our journey.
 It was very helpful, and upon returning home we sent them a letter with suggestions for improvements and corrections.

 The reader will in the subsequent 29 chapters notice how I at the time was preoccupied with taking notes of prices, addresses, bus companies, distances, etc.; in short making a collection of tips for sharing with fellow travellers.
 They all came in handy for others at the time, and we were grateful for any little piece of practical information we could get hold on from others.
-The state of the Internet was not very advanced back then.
+There was no Internet at that time.